katrinekolbjornsen/A4_Final_project/readme.md

 ### IFC: Describe the IFC entities and properties for each of the elements you identified in your information exchange.
 #### Describe the data that you need to find in the IFC
 The data needed in the IFC is:
-- IFC space
-- IFC building element
-- IFC beam
+- IFC Beam
-- IFC column
+- IFC Bolumn
-- IFC slab
+- IFC Slab
-- IFC wall
+- IFC Wall
-- IFC material
+- IFC ObjectType
-- IFC geometry
+- IFC Material
-- IFC name
+- IFC Name
-- IFC type
+- IFC Type

 #### Describe the data that you need to find in an external sources i.e. BR18.
 Based on assumptions (useful when we don't have the 'real' data that we need for our tool)